top of page

 Individual

-I provide supportive, evidence‑informed telehealth therapy for adults in North Carolina, Florida, Colorado, Indiana, and Ohio.
+I provide supportive, evidence‑informed telehealth therapy for adults in North Carolina, Florida, Colorado, Indiana, Utah, and Ohio.
 My specialties include relationship issues, depression, life transitions, boundaries and codependency, bipolar disorder, and self-improvement.
 I work with clients who want practical, compassionate therapy and realistic change.

 Call now to set up an appointment